 I have a tween.
 A girl — the most savage of all tweenkind.
 My goal is to survive.
 Not win, just survive.
-She is my first-born so I have no previous experience to help me, only a stash of vodka coupons and a therapist foolish enough to give me his home phone number.
-(Duct tape is an amazing motivator.)
 When she turned 11 I thought, “I will be able to handle this.
 She’s only ONE little girl.”
 Now that she’s on the brink of 12, I realize she is not only one little girl.
 She is actually 7 multiple personalities ranging in age from 3 to 40…

 That is everybody living in my daughter’s body.
 At least for today.
 I will be sure to let you know if anyone new moves in when she reaches the ripe old age of 12.